 "I think the biggest lesson there was just the permission to want a lot for yourself, career-wise, as a woman.
 I think that was extremely valuable to me," she told Yahoo Finance.
 "I think (my mother) really unapologetically ... went after what she needed to be fulfilled.
 So it was nice to just have that example."

 Eva has built a lovely little family life with her kids in the suburbs of Connecticut which is an easy commute for Martino to visit from New York City.
-She has two stepbrothers from her mother's relationship with actor Tim Robbins as well, Miles and Jack, and they all seem close as well.
+She has two stepbrothers from her mother's relationship with actor Tim Robbins as well, Miles Robbins and Jack Robbins, and they all seem close as well.